richarddahl/uno/REFACTOR.md

 - [ ] Finalize and publish migration/user guide
 - [ ] Sweep for Pydantic/type hint modernization in all event infrastructure
 - [ ] Implement or stub `uno.sql` for Postgres event store tests, or update tests to skip if not available

+---

+### Recent Progress (2025-05-02)
+- Infrastructure/service layer sweep complete: All modules in `application/` and `cli/` are compliant with Uno error handling and logging requirements.
+No direct exceptions, all public methods use Result/Failure, and structured logging is present where required.
+- CLI code uses `typer.Exit` for process control, which is correct for CLI entrypoints.
+All business logic is delegated to services that use Result/Failure and structured logging.

+### Next Steps
+1. **uno.sql-dependent infra tests:**
+   - Implement or stub the `uno.sql` module for Postgres event store tests, or update those tests to skip if the dependency is not available.
+This will unblock CI and allow further refactoring.
+2. **Documentation:**
+   - Finalize and publish user/developer documentation for Uno domain modeling, Result error handling, and best practices.
+   - Update or add docstrings/examples for service methods showing error handling.
+3. **Final Lint/Style Sweep:**
+   - Perform a final lint/style sweep across the codebase to ensure import order, remove any remaining unused imports, and fix any style issues flagged by Ruff or mypy.
+4. **Expand Test Coverage:**
+   - Add or update tests to verify error context propagation and error handling in all service/integration paths.

+---

+#### Modernization Sweep Summary (2025-05-02)
+- All core event infrastructure modules (`bus.py`, `publisher.py`, `event_store.py`) have been fully modernized:
+  - Modern Python 3.13+ type hints and Pydantic v2 idioms everywhere
+  - Strict DI LoggerService usage, no global loggers
+  - Result-based error handling and error context propagation
+  - Comprehensive docstrings and removal of legacy/unused code
+  - All known type/lint warnings in event infra are resolved
+- Next: focus on uno.sql-dependent infra tests, documentation, and a final lint/style sweep

+---

 ### Short-Term